My Friend Crashed My Car: Am I Covered?

 This means the insurer and coverage limits associated with that policy are the first to respond to any claims for bodily injury and/or property damage resulting from the accident.

-Any insurance your friend has is considered secondary, meaning if your policy liability limits are exhausted as a result of the accident, their policy would likely cover the excess damages.
+Any insurance your friend has is considered secondary coverage, meaning if your policy liability limits are exhausted as a result of the accident, their policy would likely cover the excess damages.

 It’s worth pointing out that the primary insurance holder should expect their insurance premium to go up as a result, assuming they’re the at-fault party.